 We use company-wide security policies to enforce operational security for things like laptop encryption and locking.

-All staff use the LastPass Enterprise password manager to ensure highly complex passwords that are not reused.
+All staff use the 1Password and LastPass password manager to ensure highly complex passwords are not reused.

 Monthly audits of who has access and what roles they have to ensure that staff only have the minimum access they require.